hashgraph-online/hcs-improvement-proposals/docs/standards/hcs-6.md

 ``hcs-2:non-indexed:{ttl}`

 The only variable element in the memo would be the `ttl` field.
-We suggest a longer `ttl` as this is the time in seconds, that gateways and clients will store the previous version of your `metadata` in their cache.
-In the future, gateways and clients may decide to prioritize Topics with longer `metadata`, impose fees, etc. The minimum `ttl` must be `86400` (1 day) to be valid.
+We suggest a longer `ttl` as this is the time in seconds that gateways and clients will store the previous version of your `metadata` in their cache.
+In the future, gateways and clients may decide to prioritize Topics with longer `metadata` by imposing fees, introducing rate limits, etc. The minimum `ttl` must be `60` (1 minute) to be valid, and the suggested minimum would be `86400` (1 day)

 ### Metadata